 No matter where you work, your daily jobs can add stress to your life.
 As you multitask to cope with task lists, chores, home life, and social life, your anxiety levels shoot up.
 And when you’re stressed out, your productivity and job satisfaction will suffer.

 Mindfulness at work allows you to tackle tasks with focus and efficiency.
 It is not for nothing that corporate leaders, military units, sports teams and successful entrepreneurs around the world ask themselves: What is mindfulness or meditation and how can I use it for my life?

 The real mindfulness meaning is to help you adapt and function in a world that you may not always be able to understand.
-In today’s chaotic, technology-dominated world, it allows you to step back and gain perspective and to work from a place of calm.
+In today’s chaotic, technology-dominated world, it allows you to step back gain perspective and work from a place of calm.

 The link between mindfulness and being happy

 As you go about your life, you develop routines to make life easier and faster.
 If you’re always in familiar surroundings, those routines become like autopilot, letting you function while you remain largely unaware of your feelings and thoughts.

 When you live like this, you’ll feel as if time is passing without you realizing it.
 Even interactions with loved ones are prone to distractions, and you’ll be unable to “squeeze all the juice out of life”.

 When you consider it, what is mindfulness but a deep awareness of daily routines and sensations?
 It allows you to experience the world on a deeper level so that your quality of life is enhanced.
 Those who are more mindful report feeling a higher degree of life satisfaction and happier relationships.

 It isn’t easy to measure the direct effects of mindfulness practice, but many of the benefits it offers can make you happier in your daily life.
 With regular meditation sessions, you’ll notice some of the following: